 (g) land that is reserved under any Act other than those Acts already referred to in this subsection.

-(2A) The Governor may, from time to time, by order in council, apply this section to any other land or class of land specified in the order in council and as from the date so specified this section shall apply to the extent and in the manner specified in the order in council.
+(2A) The Governor may, from time to time, by Order in Council, apply this section to any other land or class of land specified in the Order in Council and as from the date so specified this section shall apply to the extent and in the manner specified in the Order in Council.

-(2B) The Minister shall cause an order in council made pursuant to subsection (2A) to be laid on the table of each House of Parliament within 12 sitting days of its making and if either House does not pass a resolution disallowing such order in council within 12 sitting days of that House after the order in council has been laid before it the order in council shall have effect from the date of its making.
+(2B) The Minister shall cause an Order in Council made pursuant to subsection (2A) to be laid on the table of each House of Parliament within 12 sitting days of its making and if either House does not pass a resolution disallowing such Order in Council within 12 sitting days of that House after the Order in Council has been laid before it the order in council shall have effect from the date of its making.

 (3A) Subject to subsection (4) mining may be carried out on any land referred to in subsection (1)(a) or (b) with the written consent of the Minister who may refuse his consent or who may give his consent subject to such terms and conditions as the Minister specifies in the consent.